craftcms/docs/docs/.artifacts/cms/5.x/users.md

 | ------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | [admin](#admin)                             | Narrows the query results to only users that have admin accounts.
 | [afterPopulate](#afterpopulate)             | Performs any post-population processing on elements.
+| [andNotRelatedTo](#andnotrelatedto)         | Narrows the query results to only users that are not related to certain other elements.
 | [andRelatedTo](#andrelatedto)               | Narrows the query results to only users that are related to certain other elements.
 | [asArray](#asarray)                         | Causes the query to return matching users as arrays of data, rather than [User](craft5:craft\elements\User) objects.
 | [assetUploaders](#assetuploaders)           | Narrows the query results to only users that have uploaded an asset.